Frequently asked questions:

 Is Canderel® certified Kosher?

-Is Canderel® halal approved?
+Is Candere® halal approved?

 Yes, all Canderel® products are halal certified.